Welcome to our resource for all of the things that are different about a Disney World Vacation during this Temporary Abnormal.

 - Use of Mobile Food Order is encouraged

 Disney World has even created a new job for certain cast members, that of medical safety enforcer.
 These cast members all wear new bright yellowish orange shirts and spend their day reminding people to keep their mask on, wear masks correctly, and to stay 6 feet from others (while getting closer than 6 feet to do so).

 Big changes for Disney’s theme parks include the suspension of the FastPass Plus system, suspension of Extra Magic Hours, and having to make Theme Park Reservations to enter the parks ahead of time, among others.

 The huge change for the Disney World Theme Parks is that Disney is greatly reducing maximum attendance levels.
 They are doing this via a Park Reservation System.
 Theme Park Guests are limited to reserving one theme park per day and your theme park must be reserved ahead.
 Park Hopping has restarted with changes as of 1 January 2021.
 You may Park Hop at 2 p.m. after having entered your first park of the day that you had a reservation for.

-Once the reservation limit is reached for a specific theme park on a given day, no more reservations can be made, unless there are cancellations.
-This implys that you may not be able to go to your desired theme park on a specific day, or any parks at all on some days for that matter.
+Once a park’s reservation limit is reached on a given day, no more reservations can be made for that park, unless there are cancellations.
+This implies that you may not be able to go to your desired theme park on a specific day, or any parks at all on some days for that matter.
 To date this has only affected annual passholders without resort hotel reservation, those with resort reservations and single day tickets have been able to get the park of their choice with a few exceptions.
 Note the Magic Kingdom is totally full for 1 October 2021, the beginning of Disney World’s 50th anniversary.

-Disney has divided the park attendance limits into several buckets of guests, those being Guests with Disney resort reservations, Annual Passholders, and ticket holders (those staying elsewhere).
+Disney has divided the park attendance limits into several categories of guests, those being Guests with Disney resort reservations, annual passholders, and ticket holders (those staying elsewhere or locals).
 By doing so, it’s not possible for Disney resort guests to take up all the available reservations.
 Each group has different rules.